How to Make Dandelion Root Coffee: 3 Different Ways

 What’s the difference between dandelion tea and dandelion coffee?

-The entire dandelion plant is edible, from flower, to leaves, to roots.
-When most people refer to dandelion tea, they’re referring to a delicate drink made from the yellow blossoms.
+Did you know the entire dandelion plant is edible, from flower, to leaves, to roots?
+When some people refer to dandelion tea, they’re referring to a delicate drink made from the yellow blossoms (which I also love).
 Dandelion flowers have a slightly sweet, honey-like flavor.

-You can also make tea from dried dandelion roots—just steep some dried roots in hot water for a few minutes.
+You can also make tea from dried dandelion leaves (or a combination of the blooms and leaves)—just steep in hot water for a few minutes.

 Does dandelion root coffee have caffeine?